smalldjangoking/scamscan/README.md

 - **Account**
   - Save your search history and manage reports.
-  - Verified users gain the ability to leave comments
+  - Ability to leave comments
-  - Verified accounts have their credibility highlighted in ready reports.
+  - Green Border.

 - **Profile**
   - Change Password
   - Update Information
   - Сheck Нistory
-  - Check your reports
+  - Check your recent reports
   - Delete an Account

  - **Report Form**
-  ...
+  - Report An Address or Website
+  - Add Screenshots
+  - Write beutiful Description by Tiptap

+- **View Reports**
+  - Make diffrent query to find any reports

 **................ in a progress**